Resources for local government elected officials

 The Vancouver Fraser Port Authority is the federal agency responsible for the stewardship of the lands and waters that make up the Port of Vancouver.
 Our vision is for the Port of Vancouver to be the world’s most sustainable port, one that delivers economic prosperity through trade, maintains a healthy environment, and enables thriving communities.

-As a Canada Port Authority operating under the Canada Marine Act, we are accountable to the federal minister of transport with a mandate to responsibility facilitate Canada’s trade through the Port of Vancouver.
+As a Canada Port Authority operating under the Canada Marine Act, we are accountable to the federal minister of transport with a mandate to responsibly facilitate Canada’s trade through the Port of Vancouver.
 We work together with port terminals and tenants to ensure the efficient and reliable movement of goods and passengers.

 To realize our mandate and vision, we plan and prepare for the future of trade, and are involved in activities including: